"Pioneering work supplying native plants"

 Sir David Attenborough

 Welcome to our online shop.
-We're a small award winning B Corporation in Somerset, which has been selling plants and seeds since 2008.
-We sell native woodland treeshedging and hedge plantswildflowersgarden "trees for bees"pond plants, heritage fruit trees, wildflower seed and bulbs.
-These come from small, specialist and sustainably run British growers and harvesters.
+We're a small award winning B Corporation in Somerset, selling plants and seeds since 2008.
+We sell native woodland treeshedging and hedge plantswildflowersgarden "trees for bees"pond plants, heritage fruit treeswildflower seed and bulbs.
+These come from a growing community of small, specialist and sustainably run British growers and harvesters.

-You will see who they are on the individual product pages.
+You will see our suppliers on the individual product pages.
 You might struggle to find some of these businesses online!
 Mostly they will send your order directly to you to keep costs and emissions low.

-You'll notice we don't sell much "stuff".
-We major on a wide and interesting range of plants and seeds from our lovely community of suppliers.
-We hope to be a "one stop shop" for our customers, and only offer what's ecologically appropriate.
+We don't sell much "stuff".
+We major on a wide and interesting range of plants and seeds - mostly native.

 Habitat loss is at the heart of the decline in wildlife in the UK.
-We can help you make beautiful oases for nature - orchards, wildflower meadows, ponds, wetlands, hedges, woodland, wildlife gardens.
-Complex habitats like this are vital for the future of nature here.
+We can help you fight back and make beautiful oases for nature - orchards, wildflower meadows, ponds, wetlands, hedges, woodland, wildlife gardens.

 We hope we can supply you with the trees and wildflowers you need to make these special places, large or small, so you can make a real difference.

-We think you should not only know where the trees, plants and seeds you buy come from, but also that they should have the most local origin.
+We think you should not only know where the trees, plants and seeds you buy come from, but also that they should have local origin.

-That's important not just because of biosecurity.
-It's a question of resilience and genetic diversity.
+That's important not just because of biosecurity, but because of the resilience that genetic diversity can bring, and the realtnioship between these plants and wildlife.
 Sometimes, too, local plants can represent a community's cultural identity - heritage apple trees, for example.
+Excitingly we can find more local meadow seed mixes too, which also offer outstanding value for money.

-We make sure our suppliers follow our environmental guidelines, so no peat and minimal plastic packaging and chemical use.
+We make sure our suppliers follow our environmental guidelines, so no peat and minimal plastic packaging and chemical use, for example.
 We randomly test the seed mixes we sell for viability and content.

-Since 2015 we have donated nearly £125k to small evidence-based UK environmental charities.
+Since 2008 we have donated c.£150k to carefully selected UK environmental charities.
 These NGOs do important work, and we help them promote some vital messages.

 Helping the natural world repair itself is complicated, and we need the best advice on how to do it.